Root Canal Injuries

 Micro vascular decompression, radio-frequency rhizotomy, glycerol rhizotomy, balloon rhitzotomy, and stereotactic radio-surgery and medication are used in the treatment of trigeminal neuralgia.
 The aforementioned treatments are also used to treat atypical trigeminal neuralgia, but with a lower success rate.
 Anti-seizure medications, like Lyrica, Neurontin, Tegretol, and Trileptal are also used to treat the painful symptoms of trigeminal neuralgia.
 Surgery to reduce the pressure on the nerve or to interrupt pain signals that are sent to the brain might also be considered.

-Call Attorney Robert J. Fleming directly at (404) 525-5150 or call (800) 613-1923 if you have suffered a permanent nerve injury from dental malpractice and would like to discuss you case in confidence with an experience Atlanta dental malpractice attorney.
+Call Attorney Robert J. Fleming directly on (404) 525-5150 or contact us online if you have suffered a permanent nerve injury from dental malpractice and would like to discuss you case in confidence with an experienced Atlanta dental malpractice attorney.